Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Schr o dinger Wave Equation in the Range Control Neighborhood. Domain of Dependence. Uniqueness of the Solutions.

 holds with

-\end{theorem} Note that the energy integral~\eqref{eqn:energy-integral-type2} is non-negative due to the conditions~D, ~\eqref{dfn:solutions-class-type2}, and of the Lemma~\ref{lemma:positivity}. \begin{proof} The proof is a much simplified version of the one given in Theorem~\ref{thm:domain-dependence}; indeed, the Dirichlet condition~\eqref{dfn:solutions-class-type2:a} leads only to integrals at the cylinder bases in the expressions for $E(0)$ and $E(T)$, so we are going to omit it here. \end{proof}
+\end{theorem} Note that the energy integral~\eqref{eqn:energy-integral-type2} is nonnegative because of the conditions~D and~\eqref{dfn:solutions-class-type2}, and because of Lemma~\ref{lemma:positivity}. \begin{proof} The proof is a simplified version of the one given in Theorem~\ref{thm:domain-dependence}; indeed, the Dirichlet condition~\eqref{dfn:solutions-class-type2:a} leads only to integrals at the cylinder bases in the expressions for $E(0)$ and $E(T)$, so we omit it here. \end{proof}